waittim/mask-detector/README.md

 Compile the C++ code by `emcmake cmake` and `emmake make`, you can get the **yolo.js**, **yolo.wasm**, **yolo.worker.js** and **yolo.data**.
 These files are the model in WASM format.

 ### 3. Build webpage
-After establishing the webpage, you can test it locally with the following steps in this [repo](https://github.com/waittim/facemask-detection):
+After establishing the webpage, you can test it locally with the following steps in the [facemask-detection](https://github.com/waittim/facemask-detection) repository:

 1. start a HTTP server `python3 -m http.server 8888`
 2. launch google chrome browser, open chrome://flags and enable all experimental webassembly features